RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

    - Tons of generics flying around
    - Tons of imports, as just about everything (action creator, action, reducer, store, component) need to be aware of different types
    - Redux is inherently functional in nature, so this can be tough to integrate with TS classes

+In ts-react app, as we use Redux and TS together, the index.ts file would keep growing larger as I would keep having to define many different interfaces.
+With this in mind, it is helpful to break the action creators apart into separate files.
+The benefit was that index.ts in the `actions` folder became a central export point for everything inside actions directory.

+**React, Redux and TS App Review:**

+- Anytime I created a component, I also defined an interface that defined different props I expected the component to receive (in `App.tsx`, list of Todos, fetchTodos and deleteTodo).
+- I learned that that there are several ways to initialize state inside the component:
+   1. Define an interface to set up structure of state and then pass that in as second arg to generic
+   2. Define and initialize state object inside constructor
+   3. If not using a constructor, I do not need second interface, i can just initalize state object right inline
+- In `actions`, I had types listed out with actions inside ActionTypes enum (however Redux recommends using type alias with hard coded strings).
+I also exported type union between all different action types I expected to have (the actual action object itself).
+Anytime I added in reducer, I imported in action type and used it to annotate `action` arg
+- In `reducers` TS knew that action was possibly any of the different actions, so to figure out which one it was, a type guard in the form of a switch statement (narrowing down the type to fetchTodos or deleteTodos).